British R-class submarine: Description

 Thirty-five per cent of the space inside the pressure hull was occupied by machinery.
-A single 8-cylinder 480 hp diesel engine was installed for surface propulsion, while high underwater speed was given by two large electric motors arranged one behind the other to drive the single propeller shaft, and powered by a 200-cell battery of the same type fitted to J-class submarines.
-The large battery was, however, sufficient for only about an hour at full power.
-In addition, the engine took a full day to charge the batteries, using half its power.
-Charging was therefore undertaken in harbour, using a supply of electricity from the shore or from special battery charging vessels.
+An 8-cylinder 480 hp diesel engine was installed for surface propulsion, while high underwater speed was given by two large electric motors arranged one behind the other to drive the propeller shaft, and powered by a 200-cell battery of the same type fitted to s.
+The large battery was sufficient for only about an hour at full power.
+The engine took all day to charge the batteries, using half its power.
+Charging was done in harbour, using a supply of electricity from the shore or from special battery charging vessels.